 COPE aims to increase community capacity, brainstorming community resources, workshopping situations to prevent escalation, and reducing reliance on police involvement.
 Attendees are required to bring one written scenario that they have personally struggled with to workshop.

-In response to reliance on calling police in escalating situations, Bar None Winnipeg will be facilitating a community workshop on brainstorming, working through situations as a group, and mapping out networks of resources.
+In response to reliance on calling police in escalating situations, Central Neighbourhoods collaborates with Bar None Winnipeg, and borrows their expertise in facilitating a community workshop on brainstorming, working through situations as a group, and mapping out networks of resources.

 Central is supporting youth who are interested in preventing overdoses in the community.
 Youth are offered free training from experts from WRHA Street Connections on: harm reduction, administering Naloxone, overdose prevention, and take home their very own Naloxone kit at no cost.
 Snacks and bus tokens will be provided upon request.